Uma Kothari, the born storyteller

 Professor of Migration and Postcolonial Studies, School of Environment, Education and Development

-Uma Kothari is a storyteller and adventurer, which comes as no surprise given that her parents when recently married boarded a steamer from Mumbai to Southampton in the 1950s and spent the next six months traveling overland back to India in a second-hand Morris Minor car.
+Uma Kothari is a storyteller and adventurer, which comes as no surprise given that her parents when recently married boarded a steamer from Mumbai to Southampton in the 1950s and spent the next six months travelling overland back to India in a second-hand Morris Minor car.
 At the time it was unusual for young Indians to go on a road trip purely for pleasure and not for work or for political reasons.
-Her parents' desire to explore, and their love of travel inspired her life as a geographer.
+Her parents' desire to explore and their love of travel inspired her life as a geographer.